 Copenhagen’s most beautiful gardens were designed during this era, when the city was a melting pot of trade and impressions from the seven seas.
 The classical English romantic garden thus became the inspiration for parks such as Frederiksberg Gardens and Copenhagen’s Botanical Garden.

 The Opera Park uses the elements of the historical romantic garden to tackle contemporary challenges.
-A multilayered slice of dense urban nature that, on the one hand, supplies the city with a source of biodiversity, creates a calm refuge for its citizens and visitors and tackles stormwater and, on the other hand, stores 300 cars underground.Dan Stubbergaard, architect and founder, Cobe
+A multilayered slice of dense urban nature that, on the one hand, supplies the city with nature, creates a calm refuge for its citizens and visitors and tackles stormwater and, on the other hand, stores 300 cars underground.Dan Stubbergaard, architect and founder, Cobe

 The Opera Park uses the elements of the romantic garden in a modern setting.
-The garden contains element such as biodiversity, footpaths and a lawn, small niches and an undulating hilly landscape.
+The garden contains various trees and plants, footpaths, small niches and an undulating hilly landscape.

 The Opera Park sets the stage for experiencing nature in the heart of Copenhagen.
 Like an opera stage, the park is a composed landscape with a foreground, a middle ground and a background.
 The plants and trees are placed, so their natural heights create the scenic setting facing the harbour.

 of foreground, middle